ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 <snippet>
 const gridOptions = {
     columnDefs: [
-        { field: "make", filter: 'agTextColumnFilter', floatingFilter: true }, ],
+        { field: "make", filter: true, floatingFilter: true }, ],
 };
 </snippet>

 ### Editing

-Enable editing by setting the `editable` attribute to `true`.
+Enable [Editing](../cell-editing/) by setting the `editable` attribute to `true`.
+The cell editor is inferred from the cell data type.

 <snippet>
 const gridOptions = {